 Most of the time these sales come in the form of tacking on a free couple of months to a subscription plan, effectively lowering the average month-to-month price even further.
 Or sometimes the provider will just slash the overall price by a certain percentage.
 The name of the game is to just be vigilant and observant.

-While sales can be a little unpredictable, there are times when you know they’re coming, like specifically toward the end of the year.
+While sales can be a little unpredictable, there are times when you know they’re coming, specifically toward the end of the year.
 Let’s touch on that next.

 VPN Discount Days